-Performance-based restricted stock unit awards granted to executive officers in February 2014 differed in certain respects from the equivalent awards granted in February 2013.
-In recognition of the fact that, for 2014, a greater proportion of long-term compensation has been moved from time-based awards to performance-based awards, the compensation committee increased the maximum vesting from 100% to 150% of the target number of shares if performance exceeds the target by a specified amount.
-These new awards may vest from 0% to 150% of the target number of shares, on the third anniversary of the grant date, based on the achievement of pre-defined performance criteria discussed below.
-Management will not have any additional years to achieve such three-year averages for each criteria.
-In addition, for these 2014 awards, the compensation committee changed the relative weighting of the three performance criteria, which were equally weighted in prior years, to 37.5%, 37.5% and 25% for the Adjusted ROIC, operating margin and safety metrics, respectively.
+Performance-based restricted stock unit awards granted to executive officers in February 2014 and 2015 may vest from 0% to 150% of the target number of shares, on the third anniversary of the grant date, based on the achievement of pre-defined performance criteria discussed below.
+These awards are weighted 37.5%, 37.5% and 25% for the Adjusted ROIC, relative operating margin and relative safety metrics, respectively.

 For the Adjusted ROIC criteria, the performance-based units will vest based on the achievement of the following threshold, target and maximum vesting metrics.
 Achievement of Adjusted ROIC equal to the lesser of (i) the three-year average of the Company's WACC or (ii) the three-year average Adjusted ROIC of Tidewater Inc. and GulfMark Offshore, Inc. plus 100 basis points will result in the threshold vesting of 50% of the target number of shares.
 Achievement of Adjusted ROIC equal to the three-year average of the Company's WACC plus 200 basis points will result in the vesting of 100% of the target number of shares.
-Achievement of Adjusted ROIC equal to the three-year average of the Company's WACC plus 200 basis points will result in the vesting of 100% of the target number of shares.
 Achievement of Adjusted ROIC equal to the three-year average of the Company's WACC plus 400 basis points will result in the maximum vesting of 150% of the target number of shares.
 The specific amount of vesting will be interpolated on a straight-line basis for results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.

 For the operating margin criteria, the performance-based units will vest based on the achievement of the following threshold, target and maximum vesting metrics, relative to an ordinal ranking of the Company's Public Company OSV Peer Group based on comparably calculated three-year average operating margins.
 Achievement of an operating margin that would place the Company in the top 66.67% of the Company's Public Company OSV Peer Group will result in the threshold vesting of 50% of the target number of shares.
-Achievement of an operating margin that would place the Company in the top 50% of the Company's Public Company OSV Peer Group will result in the threshold vesting of 50% of the target number of shares.
-Achievement of an operating margin that would place the Company in the top 20% of the Company's Public Company OSV Peer Group will result in the target vesting of 100% of the target number of shares.
+Achievement of an operating margin that would place the Company in the top 50% of the Company's Public Company OSV Peer Group will result in the target vesting of 100% of the target number of shares.
 Achievement of an operating margin that would place the Company in the top 20% of the Company's Public Company OSV Peer Group will result in the maximum vesting of 150% of the target number of shares.
 The specific amount of vesting will be interpolated on a straight-line basis for results between 66.67% and 50%, or 50% and 20% of the Company's Public Company OSV Peer Group ranked by their individual three-year average operating margins, as applicable.